burke-software/michelle-y-burke/readme.txt

 Hi.
 I'm a starter theme called michelle-y-burke, or underscores, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

+== Author's Notes ==
+- `sass --watch sass/style.scss:style.css` for preprocessing
+- no auto deploy at this point

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.